threefoldtech/grid_deployment/README.md

 The Zero-OS Hub is used to distribute Flist files.
 Users use Flists to deploy workloads on 3Nodes.

+Have a look at the [documentation](https://github.com/threefoldtech/grid_deployment/tree/development/grid-hub-bootstrap) to get started.

 ## TFGrid Zero-OS Bootstrap Generator

 The bootstrap service is used to create ZOS bootstrap images.
 Farmers use bootstrap images to set up 3Nodes on the TFGrid.

+Have a look at the [documentation](https://github.com/threefoldtech/grid_deployment/tree/development/grid-hub-bootstrap) to get started.

 ## TFChain Validator

 The TFGrid runs on TFChain.
 An easy-to-use installer is provided to set up a validator.

+Have a look at the [documentation](https://github.com/threefoldtech/grid_deployment/tree/development/tfchain-validator) to get started.

-## TFGrid Snapshots
+## TFGrid and TFChain Validator Snapshots

-Daily snapshots can be found [here](https://bknd.snapshot.grid.tf/).
-To set up your own snapshot creation, read [this documentation](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots).
+Daily TFGrid and TFChain validator snapshots can be found at [https://bknd.snapshot.grid.tf/](https://bknd.snapshot.grid.tf/).

+To set up your own TFGrid snapshot creation, read [this documentation](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots).

+To set up your own TFChain validator snapshot creation, read [this documentation](https://github.com/threefoldtech/grid_deployment/tree/development/tfchain-validator-snapshots).

-You can also use Rsync to download the snapshots.
-Check [this link](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots#public-rsync-provided-by-threefold) for more information.
+> Note: You can also use Rsync to download the snapshots.
+Read [this section](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots#public-rsync-provided-by-threefold) for more information.